zry98/movistar-home-hacks/IGW5000/README.en.md

 ## Linux installation

+> [!CAUTION]
+> Following the instructions below will certainly **void the warranty** of your device and **may violate your service agreement or contract** with Movistar.
+Proceed entirely at your own risk.

 ### Disassembling

 Disassemble the device, it has **10 snap-fits** under the back panel edges, be careful not to damage them; then **8 screws** under the panel, and **4 screws** hidden under the rubber strip at the bottom of the device.